coffee-fueled-dev/very-coffee/packages/app/src/blog/tam/bellman/post.md

-# TAM-Bellman Equations
+# TA-Bellman Equations

-Bellman equations reinterpreted in the Trajectory-Affordance Model.
+Bellman equations reinterpreted in terms of Trajectory-Affordance.
 Value functions live on the affordance lattice; Bellman operators are monotone with fixed points by Knaster-Tarski.

 ## Setup